jon-stewart/jon-stewart.github.io/_posts/2019-12-16-cripple-python-vulnerabilties-with-LD-PRELOAD.md

 On Linux the LD_PRELOAD environmental variable (or /etc/ld.so.preload file) will load the specified shared library files first, selectively overriding functions of any other library found in the LD_LIBRARY_PATH.
 This is useful for debugging, patching bugs, and [escalating privileges to root](http://legalhackers.com/advisories/Nginx-Exploit-Deb-Root-PrivEsc-CVE-2016-1247.html).

-A novel idea is to use LD_PRELOAD to cripple certain Python vulnerabilities.
-Consider the following vulnerable Flask application that allows arbitrary execution of Python code within the process.
+A novel idea is to use LD_PRELOAD to cripple Python vulnerabilities that allow code execution in the same process.
+The following arbitrarily vulnerable Flask app offers an example.

 ```python
 from base64 import b64decode